thinkingmonkey00/app-framework/docs/contribute/architecture.md

 ## Client Code

 The client code is bundled by Webpack on any dev or build command.
+In order of relevance:

 ```
 client/
 ├── mixins/              # Global mixins
+├── init.js              # Provides the splash screen, preloading functionality and phone frame handling
+├── framework.js         # Loads Framework7/Vue, icon fonts, mixins and attaches the Vue to the window object
 ├── app.js               # Loads the app component, the pages, initialize the app and removes the splash screen
-├── framework.js         # Loads Framework7/Vue, icon fonts, mixins and attaches the Vue to the window object
-├── init.js              # Provides the splash screen, preloading functionality and phone frame handling
-├── index.html           # Provides the initial HTML template
+└── index.html           # Provides the initial HTML template and the init chunk
-└── init.js              # Provides the splash screen, preloading functionality and phone frame handling
 ```